 7.4.1.3 Industrial uses which are considered noxious due to methods or processes employed or materials used or produced should not be permitted in an industrial area designation and shall be specifically defined in the Zoning Bylaw.
-7.4.1.4 A #125 c.
-3/08 7.4.1.5 Detailed standards for industrial lot and building requirements shall be established in the Zoning Bylaw.
-7.4.1.6 Section 10.6 of this Official Plan regarding buffering, to ensure visual separation and compatibility between the industrial development and A #84 y 14/00 A #170 ot.
+7.4.1.4 Permitted industrial development must be conducted in a manner which will prevent excessive pollution from smoke, noise, odours, dust or other forms of pollution.
+To minimize the impact of industries on the environment and surrounding sensitive uses, new and existing industrial operations are required to comply with all applicable governmental legislation, policies and standards, including the Environmental Protection Act.
+7.4.1.5 Detailed standards for industrial lot and building requirements shall be established in the Zoning Bylaw.
+7.4.1.6 Development within Industrial Areas shall be subject to the provisions of Section 10.6 of this Official Plan regarding buffering, to ensure visual separation and compatibility between the industrial development and adjacent development.
+OPA #84 July 14/00 OPA #170 Sept.
 12/11 7.4.1.7 All necessary parking, loading, garbage collection/ storage, and other required facilities shall be provided on site.
 7.4.1.8 Industrial areas shall generally be established by plans of subdivision which provide a variety of industrial lot sizes.
 7.4.1.9 Industrial development shall be serviced with full municipal sanitary sewer, water supply and storm sewer services, except as otherwise permitted on an interim basis in this Official Plan.
-7.4.1.10 A #125 c.
-3/08 7.4.1.11 Bylaw Amendment in all Industrial Area designations, subject to the A #125 c.
-3/08 A #170 ot.
+7.4.1.10 The development of industrial malls, an industrial building divided into individual units for several industrial operations, will be encouraged in order to provide economic and efficient floorspace for industries.
+These malls may be developed on a rental or condominium basis for industrial uses permitted under the respective industrial land use designation on Schedule 1-1 - Land Use Plan .
+7.4.1.11 Secondary uses which may be permitted to develop by way of a Zoning Bylaw Amendment in all Industrial Area designations, subject to the provisions of Section 10.6 include: OPA #125 Dec.
+3/08 OPA #170 Sept.
 12/11 i) services clubs, fraternal organizations and union halls; ii) churches and places of worship; and iii) nursery schools and day care centres related to other permitted uses.
-7.4.1.12 Older industrial browningly sites provide intensincation opportunities A #125 c.
+7.4.1.12 Older industrial brownfield sites provide intensification opportunities that can serve as catalysts for neighbourhood revitalization and improvement.
+OPA #125 Dec.
 3/08